cBioPortal/cbioportal/portal/src/main/resources/content/faqs_prostate.markdown

 <BR/>

-# What is the cBioPortal (Prostate Cancer)?
+# What is the cBioPortal for Prostate Cancer?

-The cBioPortal (Prostate Cancer) contains genomics data from several published and unpublished prostate cancer studies.
+The cBioPortal for Prostate Cancer contains genomics data from several published and unpublished prostate cancer studies.

 # How do I get started?